 A&WMA and Environment Canada Host Successful Exhibits at the 100th Anniversary of Scouting

 The Air & Waste Management Association (A&WMA) worked in partnership with Environment Canada (EC) to provide environmental educational outreach opportunities at the 2007 national Canadian Scout Jamboree (CJ'07).
 The Jamboree was hosted by Scouts Canada in celebration of 100 years of scouting which also coincided with 100th year of environmental stewardship for A&WMA, 1907-2007.
-CJ'07 was held at
+CJ'07 was held at Camp Tamaracouta, the oldest continuously operated scout camp in Canada, near St. Sauveur, Quebec, from July 23 - August 3, 2007, and was staffed by five A&WMA volunteers and 17 EC volunteers.

 The A&WMA Exhibit and Educational Environmental Outreach in partnership with the Environment Canada at the national Canadian Scout Jamboree (CJ'07) was a great success.
 It was an exhausting but rewarding experience for each of the A&WMA volunteers and the EC team members, as well as for the 8,000 scouts and leaders from all the Canadian provinces and territories who visited the exhibits and displays.
-Scouts from countries around the world including
+Scouts from countries around the world including Australia, Taiwan, Switzerland, Ireland, United Kingdom, and the United States were also in attendence.
+The A&WMA-EC volunteer team found that providing for the environmental outreach at CJ'07 was a lot of work, but also lots of fun.

-The Education Council and its Scouting Committee would like to thank all the volunteers and the members of the Environment Canada who made this outreach possible.
-Special thanks goes to AW&MA Volunteers: Stephanie Meyn of Vancouver, BC; Prof. Tom Marrero, of Columbia, MO; Jerry Howard, Russellville, MO; Clifton Game, New Bern, NC; and to Jim Ryckman, Dayton, OH, and additional appreciation and thanks goes to our Environment Canada partners and team leads: Lisa Vitols and Paul Whitfield of EC-PYR, Vancouver, BC and to the 15 other EC volunteers from Ontario, Quebec, Nova Scotia, and the British Columbia, Pacific, and Yukon regions (click here to see a team photo)
+Special thanks goes to AW&MA Volunteers: Stephanie Meyn of Vancouver, BC; Prof. Tom Marrero, of Columbia, MO; Jerry Howard, Russellville, MO; Clifton Game, New Bern, NC; and to Jim Ryckman, Dayton, OH, and additional appreciation and thanks goes to our Environment Canada partners and team leads: Lisa Vitols and Paul Whitfield of EC-PYR, Vancouver, BC and to the 15 other EC volunteers from Ontario, Quebec, Nova Scotia, and the British Columbia, Pacific, and Yukon regions (click here to see a team photo); and special thanks to Ian Mitchell, Manager of the Canadian National Scouts Jamboree for his support of the A&WMA Exhibit and acceptance of our offer of service.

 The A&WMA-EC staff worked at a display tent area (known as the X-Centre) and at five Scout Program activity areas, processing approximately 300 scouts per day over the 10 day period.
 Scout participation in the program exhibits reinforces messages about making informed environmental choices.
 The scope of the educational activities included meteorological, environmental, and interactive activities.